National Cemetery Administration

 Office Hours: Monday thru Friday 8:00 a.m. to 4:30 p.m.

 Closed federal holidays except Memorial Day and Veterans Day.

 Visitation Hours: Open daily from dawn until dusk.

-Hampton VA National Cemetery is closed to new interments.
+Hampton National Cemetery (VAMC) is closed to new interments.
 The only interments that are being accepted are subsequent interments for veterans or eligible family members in an existing gravesite.
 Periodically however, burial space may become available due to a canceled reservation or when a disinterment has been completed.
 When either of these two scenarios occurs, the gravesite is made available to another eligible veteran on a first-come, first-served basis.
 Since there is no way to know in advance when a gravesite may become available, please contact the cemetery at the time of need to inquire whether space is available.

 Cemetery policies are conspicuously posted and readily visible to the public.

 Floral arrangements accompanying the casket or urn at the time of burial will be placed on the completed grave.
 Natural cut flowers may be placed on graves at any time of the year.
 They will be removed when they become unsightly or when it becomes necessary to facilitate cemetery operations such as mowing.

 Artificial flowers and potted plants will be permitted on graves during periods when their presence will not interfere with grounds maintenance.
 As a general rule, artificial flowers and potted plants will be allowed on graves for a period extending 10 days before through 10 days after Easter Sunday and Memorial Day.

 Christmas wreaths, grave blankets and other seasonal adornments may be placed on graves from Dec.
 1 through Jan.
 20. They may not be secured to headstones or markers.